BobbyAxer/Binance_funding_calc/README.md

 pip install -r requirements.txt

-5. Create the .env file and set the API key and secret as described in the Environment Variables section above
+5. Open the .env file and set the API key and secret as described in the Environment Variables section above

+nano .env

 6. Run the code